 The School will restrict non-essential visitors inside the buildings, and pick-up and drop-off will occur just outside the school buildings.

 While large divisional or all-school gatherings may not yet be possible, we are creating opportunities for parents to visit classrooms and attend grade-level events in person.
-All pre-approved visitors will be required to show proof of vaccination or a negative COVID-19 test result with specimen collected within 72 hours of the visit.
-An antigen or PCR test will be accepted.
-More details will be distributed through your division.
+All pre-approved visitors will be required to show proof of vaccination or a negative COVID-19 test result with specimen collected within 24 hours of the visit.
+An antigen or PCR test will be accepted, including at home tests with a photo of the result.

 Larger events will be broadcast via Zoom or through a livestream on our YouTube channel.

 Due to space constraints, all Masses will be celebrated at the Church of St. Ignatius Loyola, and all-school Masses will be replaced by K-V and VI-XII Masses.
 We are unable to accommodate parents at these large divisional Masses at this time, but parents may attend Class Masses.
 Our sacramental program will continue.
 Details will be distributed through your divisional office.
-We hope to continue to livestream Masses and special divisional liturgies through our YouTube channel.
+Masses and special divisional liturgies will continued to be livestreamed through our YouTube channel.

 The health and safety of our community is a shared responsibility, and each of us has an important role to play in protecting the well-being of ourselves and others.
 Now more than ever, we ask for your help in keeping our community safe by getting your child vaccinated as soon as they are eligible, keeping your child home when they do not feel well, and following all of our health and safety protocols as outlined on this page.